nibon/solve360/README.md

 ### Get contacts - paginated

 The solve360 API have a fixed upper limit on objects each list request will return, currently set to 5000.
-To fetch more objects in a single request this wrapper offers an parameter `pages`.
+To fetch more objects in a single request this wrapper offers a parameter `pages`.
 The request will continue to fetch objects until either all objects are returned or the number of given pages have been reached.